AntaresSimulatorTeam/Antares_Simulator/docs/optimisation/02-thermal-heuristic.md

 The purpose of this section is to describe the heuristic treatment of these integer variables in order to allow the linearisation of the weekly optimisation problem.

+Please note that this content is only relevant in case the user chooses a linear resolution of the Antares problem.
+If the MILP resolution of the adequacy problem is chosen by the user, no heuristic is applied, the problem is solved directly considering integer variables.

 ## General presentation of the resolution steps

 The linearised resolution of the weekly adequacy problem[^1] is summarized in the diagram below: